 Wolves subsist mostly on meat with the supplementation of berries, grasses and other vegetation.

 Our dogs cannot move their mouth from side to side to chew up vegetation or fruit matter, they can solely just gulp/crunch their food by moving their mouth up and down.

-Knowing what we now know about the closeness in biology of wolves and dogs and what wolves eat, it is surely reasonable to assume that what we should be feeding our dogs to keep them in the best health would be an ‘ancestral diet’, based on what we know about how their modern-day, wild counterparts eat.
+Knowing what we now know about the closeness in the biology of wolves and dogs and what wolves eat, it is surely reasonable to assume that what we should be feeding our dogs to keep them in the best health would be an ‘ancestral diet’, based on what we know about how their modern-day, wild counterparts eat.

 A diet of good quality raw meat, edible bone, and organs, with a small amount of vegetation which should likely include a small number of berries and other nutrient-rich fruits and vegetables, is the best approach for ensuring our dogs live the happiest and healthiest life possible.

 Humans and dogs have come so far together and I am so glad we have created, through selective breeding such a vast range of amazing breeds.
 However, it is so easy to think that our dogs are just like us, that they can do fine on eating a diet of cooked convenience foods but the truth is they cannot!!
 They are just domesticated wolves and that 1.2% difference is not enough to justify giving our pets a diet that is not suited to their genetic makeup.

 Books to help you learn more about your dog and raw feeding

 Here are two books which I think you will enjoy reading as they will help you to learn more about raw feeding and also give you a deeper understanding of how to optimize your dog’s life through feeding functional foods and promoting positive gene expression.

 Honey’s Natural Feeding Handbook for Dogs by Jonathan Self.